 1. Synthesis of Novel π-Extended Molecules Using Transition Metal Catalysts

 In recent years, various novel functional organic molecules have been reported, which are directed toward active materials for organic devices.
 However, in order to create organic functional devices with truly practical performance, it is essential to synthesize more innovative molecules.
 For the purpose, thienoacenes, which are acene-based molecule containing a thiophene ring, are attracting considerable attention.
 We are focusing on novel thienoacenes, especially containing other heteroatoms, as candidates for functional organic molecules.
 Therefore, one of our interests is the development of new transition metal-catalyzed reactions as efficient tools to synthesize a variety of thienoacene derivatives (Figure 1).

 Figure 1.
 Our Synthesized Thienoacene Derivatives

 2. Electrochemical Reactions Using Electro-generated Active Organometallic Species

 Nowadays, electrochemical reactions have rapidly attracted attention.
 We have studied electrochemical reactions for more than ten years, and have developed several electrochemical reactions using electrochemically generated cationic palladium species.
-For example, we reported a Wacker-type reaction,8 a homo-coupling reaction of arylboronic acids,9 and an oxidative Sonogashira-type coupling reaction of arylboronic acids with alkynes10 (Figure 2).
-These reaction systems are more reactive and have a wide substrate scope than conventional chemical reactions.
+For example, we reported a Wacker-type reaction,9 a homo-coupling reaction of arylboronic acids,10 and an oxidative Sonogashira-type coupling reaction of arylboronic acids with alkynes11 (Figure 2).
+The generated active species are highly reactive and these reaction systems have a wide substrate scope than conventional chemical reactions.

 Figure 2.
 Electrochemical Reactions Using Electro-generated Pd Species

 3. Synthesis of Heteroacenes via Electrochemical C–X Bond Formation

-Recently, we have been working on the development of electrochemical reactions without the use of transition metals.
-For example, we reported a dehydrogenated coupling reaction via S–H/C–H bond cleavage using an electrochemically generated [Br+] (Scheme 1).11 This reaction is the first synthesis of thienoacenes through electrochemical C–S bond formation.
+Recently, we have been working on the development of electrochemical C–X bond formations without the use of transition metals.
+For example, we reported a dehydrogenative reaction via S–H/C–H bond cleavage using an electrochemically generated [Br+] (Scheme 1).12 This reaction is the first synthesis of thienoacenes through electrochemical C–S bond formation.

 Scheme 1.
-Electrochemical Synthesis of Thienoacenes through a Dehydrogenative Coupling Using [Br+] as a Promoter
+Electrochemical Synthesis of Thienoacenes through a Dehydrogenative Coupling Using [Br+] as a Mediator